-Please see Table 1 on page 11 for details of the March intake and Table 2 on page 12 for details of the September intake.
+Please see Table 1 on page 12 for details of the March 2021 intake and Table 2 on page 13 for details of the September 2021 intake.

-Each discipline will study their individual 40 credit HCSP 6001 Leading and Advancing Community Learning Disability Nursing, or HCSP 6002 Leading and Advancing District Nursing where you will be guided by your framework tutor through contemporary research-based practice that underpins your learning around your chosen discipline.
-For Community Learning Disability Nursing students, you will study a 20 credit HCPD 6076 Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan.
-For District Nursing students you will study a 20 credit HCSP 6000 Consultation and Physical Examination: Health Assessment for Community Specialist Practitioners that were considered essential modules by our external stakeholders during collaborative engagement around the curriculum.
-The module leads are very experienced in teaching and delivering these modules and in HCSP6000, volunteer patients are used within the clinical skills laboratory and OSCE to enhance the student experience.
+Each discipline will study their individual 40 credit module either HCSP 7001 Leading and Advancing Community Learning Disability Nursing, or HCSP 7002 Leading and Advancing District Nursing where you will be guided by your framework tutor through contemporary research-based practice that underpins your learning around your chosen discipline.
+For Community Learning Disability Nursing students, you will study a 20 credit HCSP 7004 Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan.
+For District Nursing students you will study a 20 credit HCSP 7000 Consultation and Physical Examination: Health Assessment for Community Specialist Practitioners that were considered essential modules by our external stakeholders during collaborative engagement around the curriculum.
+The module leads are very experienced in teaching and delivering these modules and in HCSP7000, volunteer patients are used within the clinical skills laboratory and OSCE to enhance the student experience.

-Embedded within the programme is the stand-alone 40 credit HPHN6446 University Award Independent/Supplementary Prescribing for Nurses and Midwives (V300) and is an option for Community Learning Disability Nursing students.
-However, this is a compulsory module for District Nursing students unless previously studied and can APL these credits into the programme.
+Embedded within the programme is the stand-alone 40 credit HPHN 7411 University Award Independent/Supplementary Prescribing for Nurses and Midwives (V300) and this is an option for Community Learning Disability Nursing students.
+However, this is a core module for District Nursing students unless previously studied who can APL these credits into the programme (District Nursing students can, if they wish, choose to study a negotiated learning module on a topic negotiated with their tutor which will be undertaken at the same time frame as peers studying the V300).
 Colleagues from the Non-Medical Prescribing team, including pharmacists will teach and deliver the prescribing element (V300).

-Alternatively, Community Learning Disability Nursing students can choose to study the 40 credit module HCSP6005 Negotiated Learning module where you can choose a topic that you want to investigate within your area of discipline and engage in regular student led tutorials with a designated tutor where you will engage in presenting your thoughts, findings and engaging in critical debate.
+Alternatively, Community Learning Disability Nursing students can choose to study the 40 credit module HCSP7006 Negotiated Learning for Community Specialist Practitioners where you can choose a topic that you want to investigate within your area of discipline and engage in regular student led tutorials with a designated tutor where you will engage in presenting your thoughts, findings and engaging in critical debate.